Skip to main content

 Response Actions

-The handler can return data directly (which implicitly accepts the elicitation) or an ElicitResult object for more control over the response action:
+Or return an ElicitResult for explicit control over the action:

-• accept: User provided valid input - include their data in the content field
+• accept: User provided valid input.
+Include the data in the content field.

 from fastmcp import Client